French Connection (clothing): FCUK branding controversy

 French Connection began using the branding "fcuk" (usually written in lowercase) in advertising after 1991 when Marks regained control.
 Reportedly, the first use of the initialism was on faxes sent between Hong Kong and London offices, headed "FCHK to FCUK".
 Marks said in a subsequent interview that the faxes were not intended to be rude.
 The advertising campaign came about after he was so impressed by a bra advert featuring Eva Herzigová that he contacted the advertising executive behind it, Trevor Beattie, even though the company did not have a budget for an advertising campaign at the time.
 It was Beattie who spotted the marketing potential of the initialism and a campaign was launched around it.

-Being deliberately similar to the taboo word "fuck", French Connection's use of "fcuk" caused widespread controversy.
-In addition, there was heavy criticism that French Connection and other advertisers are "free to put up offensive posters, gain huge impact from them, and then - when they are ordered down (often after the campaign has run its course) - to notch up even more publicity".
+Being deliberately identical to a common typo of the taboo word "fuck", French Connection's use of "fcuk" caused widespread controversy.
+In addition, there was heavy criticism that French Connection and other advertisers are "free to put up offensive posters, gain huge impact from them, and then — when they are ordered down (often after the campaign has run its course) — to notch up even more publicity".
 Following a number of complaints about advertising campaigns using the initialism, the UK's Advertising Standards Authority requested that the company submit all poster campaigns for approval before running them.
 In the United States, the American Family Association urged a boycott of fcuk products.

 The success of the branding in raising French Connection's profile led to similar tactics from other organisations.
 French Connection launched a trademark infringement case in the London High Court challenging the owner of "First Consultants UK Ltd", a computer company, over its use of the "fcuk" initialism.
-The case found that the Internet Domain fcuk.com was registered prior to French Connection applying for the UK Trademark and its claim for passing off was dismissed.
+The case found that the internet domain fcuk.com was registered prior to French Connection applying for the UK Trademark and its claim for passing off was dismissed.
 Mr Justice Rattee refused to grant an injunction, describing French Connection's use of the initialism as "a tasteless and obnoxious campaign."
 The company threatened legal action against the political youth organisation Conservative Future, which had briefly adopted the spoof abbreviation "cfuk" (short for "Conservative Future UK").

 French Connection stopped using the initialism in advertising in 2005, and reduced its profile in its shops.
 However it is still used on certain menswear products and in-store branding.
 Despite this lowering of the profile, French Connection remains known as "fcuk", particularly by the UK press.
 Example of use in UK press in 2013: "FCUK marketing says first black and white shoot for brand by photographer Rankin is in line with its 'edgy' image".
-In 2016 it was reported that French Connection was to bring back its FCUK slogan campaign.
+In 2016, it was reported that French Connection was to bring back its FCUK slogan campaign.